-Most existing methods for MoErging often prioritize performance on either known expert tasks (held-in) or generalization to unseen tasks (held-out) depending on their use cases~\citep{chronopoulou2023adaptersoup,muqeeth2024learning,zhao2024loraretriever}.
-This specialization limits practical applicability, as real-world deployments demand robust performance across both held-in and held-out tasks.
-Consequently, existing methods exhibit suboptimal performance when evaluated on both held-in and held-out tasks, often leading to suboptimal overall performance.
-For example, while Phatgoose~\citep{muqeeth2024learning} demonstrate strong performance on held-out data, they do not perform well on held-in tasks.
 We hypothesize that this gap arises from the model's token-level routing mechanism.
-We show that for the held-in tasks the independent routing decisions at each layer, based solely on individual token embeddings, lack sufficient global context to retrieve the correct expert for all token at every module.
-This leads to suboptimal routing which may propagate noise through the network, further hindering accurate expert utilization in deeper layers.
-This highlights a critical limitation of token-level approaches to handling both held-in tasks, which hence falls short of the goal of building a routing system that seamlessly handles arbitrary queries.
-We believe that adding a global routing mechanism based on semantic task information can further aid the token level router for correct retrieval for held-in tasks.
+We show that for the held-in tasks, the independent routing decisions at each layer, based solely on individual token embeddings, lack sufficient global context to retrieve the correct expert for all tokens at every module.
+This leads to suboptimal routing, which may propagate noise through the network, further hindering accurate expert utilization in deeper layers.
+This highlights a critical limitation of token-level approaches to handling held-in tasks, which hence falls short of the goal of building a routing system that seamlessly handles arbitrary queries.
+We believe that adding a global routing mechanism based on semantic task information can aid the token-level router for the correct retrieval of held-in tasks.
 Hence, we ask the question.

 This paper addresses the challenges by investigating the potential of leveraging the inherent reasoning and generalization capabilities of LLMs to guide the routing process in an MoE-like model composed of specialized LoRA modules.
-We introduce, \methodlong{} (\method{}) that hinges on a multi-scale routing mechanism that contains both local and global routers as shown in Figure~\ref{fig:overview}.
-The global router leverages LLM-generated, semantics-aware instructions (see Appendix~\ref{app:generated_instructions}) to select the top-$2$ expert models for each input query across all the layers.
+We introduce, \methodlong{} (\method{}) that hinges on a multi-scale routing mechanism that contains both local and global routers \newtxt{to select top-$2$ expert models} as shown in Figure~\ref{fig:overview}.
+The global router leverages LLM-generated, semantics-aware instructions (see Appendix~\ref{app:generated_instructions}) for each input query to score expert models.
 This high-level guidance is then complemented by a learned local router, which makes token-level routing decisions at each module, enabling fine-grained control and improving performance on the challenging held-out tasks.
 Through this framework, we highlight the crucial role of LLM reasoning in unlocking the compositional generalization capabilities of MoE models.

 To test the effectiveness of our \method{} method, we follow Phatgoose~\citep{muqeeth2024learning} and use T5 models~\citep{raffel2020exploring} to create expert models for T0 held-in~\citep{sanh2022multitask} and FLAN tasks~\citep{longpre2023flan} and test performance on T0 held-in \& held-out~\citep{sanh2022multitask} and big-bench lite~\citep{srivastava2023beyond} \& hard tasks~\citep{suzgun2022challenging}.
 Our key contributions and findings are: